How to Become a Locksmith | Locksmith Training and Certification

 Print the application from the following link and fill it out: https://portal.ct.gov/DCP/License-Services-Division/All-License-Applications/Locksmith-Registration

-The application is 5 pages in total, but there is only 1 page you actually have to fill out.
+The application is 5 pages in total, but there is only 1 page you have to fill out.

 Make sure that you have a Notary Public present before you sign the application.